 See, I told you, with only a few items you are now ready to host your own tea party.
 So call your friends, tell them to put on their party dresses and invite them over for afternoon tea!

-Smoked Salmon Tea Sandwiches are perfect for a celebration
+Smoked Salmon Tea Sandwiches

 - 8 ounces whipped cream cheese